microsoft/WhatTheHack/xxx-IntroToAzureRedHatOpenshift/README.md

 ## Introduction

-This intro level hack will help you get hands-on experience with Red Hat Opeshift on Microsoft Azure.
+This intro level hack will help you get hands-on experience with Redhat Openshift on Microsoft Azure.

 This hack includes a optional [lecture presentation](Coach/Lectures.pptx) that features short presentations to introduce key topics associated with each challenge.
 It is recommended that the host present each short presentation before attendees kick off that challenge.